Conny-cLution/hidden-keys/README.md

 The key and value pairs are stored in a .env-file.

-It contains the ACCESS_TOKEN=token_to_include_in_fetch_header that must be included in the server request
+It contains the ACCESS_TOKEN=token_to_include_in_fetch_header that must be included in the server request.

+- The value of the ACCESS_TOKEN is specified by you and can be a string of whatever.

-Keys are listed one by one.
+Keys and values are listed one by one.

 **It is important that the variable name starts with "KEY*" or "URL*".**